elliot-sawyer/silverstripe-nzstreets/README.md

 NZ Street Address module for SilverStripe
 =========================================

-Address lookup using LIMS Address Data.
+Address lookup using LINZ Address Data.

 Use the 0.0.x tags for SilverStripe 3 installations.
 SilverStripe 4 support will be handled from versions 0.1.x.